r-spark/sparklyr.sedona/README.md

 ## Visualization

-It is worth mentioning `sparklyr.sedona` also implements R interfaces to Sedona visualization routines.
-For example, the following is essentially the R equivalent of [this example in Scala](https://github.com/apache/incubator-sedona/blob/f6b1c5e24bdb67d2c8d701a9b2af1fb5658fdc4d/viz/src/main/scala/org/apache/sedona/viz/showcase/ScalaExample.scala#L142-L160).
+It is worth mentioning an important part of `sparklyr.sedona` is its collection of R interfaces to Sedona visualization routines.
+For example, the following
+is essentially the R equivalent of [this example in Scala](https://github.com/apache/incubator-sedona/blob/f6b1c5e24bdb67d2c8d701a9b2af1fb5658fdc4d/viz/src/main/scala/org/apache/sedona/viz/showcase/ScalaExample.scala#L142-L160).

 ``` r